Appeals court rules against Trump effort to block document release to Jan. 6 panel

 The court also said Trump failed to allege, let alone demonstrate, any particular harm that would come from disclosing these records.

-"Former President Trump likewise has failed to establish irreparable harm, and the balance of interests and equities weigh decisively in favor of disclosure," the court says.
+"Former President Trump likewise has failed to establish irreparable harm, and the balance of interests and equities weigh decisively in favor of disclosure," the court said.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.